tymm/Learning-of-Event-Timelines/README.md

 The task included the extraction of events and temporal links from a given data, deriving useful features from those events and temporal links to then train and test a random forest classifier on the extracted data.

+## Papers
+There are a lot of scientific papers on the topic of temporal relation identification in texts.
+I mainly used the following papers to learn about the topic:
+- Bethard, Steven.
+2013.
+Cleartk-timeml: A minimalist approach to tempeval 2013
+- Bethard, Steven, Kolomiyets, Oleksandr, Moens, Marie-Francine.
+2012.
+Annotating story timelines as temporal dependency structures.
+- Chambers, Naathanael.
+2013.
+Navytime: Event and time ordering from raw text.
+- UzZaman, Naushad, Llorens, Hector, Allen, James, Derczynski, Leon, Verhagen, Marc, Pustejovsky, James.
+2013.
+Tempeval-3: Evaluating events, time expressions, and temporal relations.

 ## Dataset
 The dataset given for this project contained annotated events and temporal links between those events.
 The dataset can be found in this repository under fables-100-temporal-dependency.xml or here: http://www.cis.uab.edu/bethard/data/fables-100-temporal-dependency.xml